Rafaela-Wetzel/sticky-donuts/README.md

 # Sticky Donuts Café Leipzig

 Sticky Donuts is a fictional homepage for the first vegan donut café in Leipzig, Germany.
-The purpose is to present and advertise the café and its offerings as well as provide necessary information on how to find the café to attract customers.
-The target group is people who follow a plant-based diet and/or enjoy sweet culinary delights.

-Pictures??
+Sometimes spending time in other big cities makes me quite envious of the amazing vegan donut places existing elsewhere but not where I live so I decided to create my own (at least virtually) 😄

 # Table of Contents